Apple Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Apple options trades today is 34706.62 with a total volume of 321,854.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Apple's big money trades within a strike price range of $150.0 to $180.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Apple's whale activity within a strike price range from $150.0 to $185.0 in the last 30 days.

 Apple Option Volume And Open Interest Over Last 30 Days